-- the authorization for the extractive activity; - the environmental recovery plan; - the map indicating the location of the quarry; - the declaration of conformity to the Directive 92/43/CEE and Directive 79/409/CEE and for extractive activity outside EU a declaration of conformity with the UN conservation on Biological Diversity (1992) and knowledge of the national biodiversity strategy and action plan if available.
+- the authorization for the extractive activity; - the environmental recovery plan and/or Environmental Impact Assessment report; - the map indicating the location of the quarry; - the declaration of conformity to the Directive 92/43/CEE and Directive 79/409/CEE. - the declaration of compliance with the UN conservation on Biological Diversity (1992) and knowledge of the national biodiversity strategy and action plan if available.